-Growing up in the Boston area, I was always fascinated by math and physics.
+Growing up near fishing towns in the Boston area, the ocean was part of my everyday life.
 I got my first taste for research at an internship with Cell Signaling Technology where I worked in antibody production and have been hooked ever since.
-While pursuing a BS in Biophysics at the George Washington University I worked as a laboratory assistant in the Immunology Department breeding and genotyping mice for parasite testing.
-However, after spending a few summers in the woods of northern Maine as a wilderness guide, I decided to combine my love for research and the outdoors.
-I somehow convinced the GW Coastal Ecology lab to take on their first physics student and it was there that I conducted my undergraduate thesis.
-I was able to help out with a wide variety of field and greenhouse experiments as well and discover my passion for using ocean observing and mathematical tools to expand our understanding of ocean dynamics.
-Outside of work, you can find me kayaking, hiking, coaching cheerleading, or on the hunt for the best buttermilk pancakes.
+While pursuing a BS in Biophysics at the George Washington University I worked as a laboratory assistant in the Immunology Department breeding and genotyping mice for parasitology research.
+While fascinated by the research that was taking place, I knew I needed to find my way out of the mouse room.
+After spending a few summers as a wilderness guide in the woods of northern Maine, I decided to combine my love for research and the outdoors.
+I joined the GW Coastal Ecology lab as their first ever physics student, and it was there that I began using physics to tackle complex ecological problems.
+I came aboard RUCOOL in 2019 under the advisory of Dr. Josh Kohut, and have since expanded my repertoire of ocean observing techniques, gained field experience in polar and mid latitude ecosystems, and refined my research goals.
+After completing my degree at Rutgers, I hope to pursue a career that allows me to follow my own curiosities, serve in a mentoring position, and work in interdisciplinary teams.
+Outside of work, you can find me leading outdoor adventure trips hiking, backpacking, kayaking, canoeing, and rock climbing!

 2019, B.S.
 Biophysics, The George Washington University